Call for volunteers!! Application Overview

 HOW TO REGISTER

 Advanced registration is required.
-Should you wish to join, please provide the following information in your message to relief＠pbv.or.jp 2 days before the date you intend to arrived.
+Should you wish to join, please read Terms and Conditions and provide the following information in your message to relief＠pbv.or.jp 2 days before the date you intend to arrived.

 ■ Name (in alphabet)：